dtzikdtzik/stellaris_but_fixed/README.md

 Unlock ship sections with more slots
 Increase food upkeep for bioships and fauna

-**Direct economic changes include:**
-1. Significantly weakening basic resource production modifiers by a) scaling down the +20% techs, b) decreasing the effects of the basic resource edicts and c) decreasing the effects of the purification buildings.
-They're still viable!
-In fact, I suspect they're still very powerfuL!
+# Notable Changes
+1. Nerfed basic resource edicts and purification buildings
-2. Nerfed Arc Furnaces.
+2. Nerfed Arc Furnaces
-3. Minor increase to tradition costs
-4. Nerfed Hydroponics, Solar Panels, Trade Hubs
-5. Reduced Starbase cap
-**More subtle economic downscaling includes:**
-1. Making wars more destructive to pops.
-Bombardment is significantly more lethal to populations.
-Collateral damage from armies is slightly increased.
+3. Nerfed Tradition/Ascension rushing (increased base tradition cost slightly)
+4. Nerfed Starbase Economy (Hydroponics, Solar Panels, Trade Hubs) I felt that these 4 points were some of the worst powercreep offenders outside of specific builds.
+Basic resource edicts and buildings created planets that would easily outproduce Dyson Spheres, Arc Furnaces trivialised midgame alloy/mineral economy, Hydroponic Bays trivialised early game food economy unless you had bioships and enough Starbases could carry your early game economy through Trade Hubs.
+Also, rushing your ascension seems the dominant strategy in every build and having traditions completed long before the endgame was a norm.
+    Note that I believe all 4 are still powerful, even after the nerfs!

 ### HOW IS THE ECONOMY DOWNSCALED?
 Instead of a big, specific change (the strategy of mods like the excellent _Compact Armadas_), I have made broad, diverse, incremental changes.
-The result is a mod that shouldn't feel to disruptive from vanilla and doesn't turn the balance on it's head, while still solving or mitigating the issues.
+The result is a mod that shouldn't feel to disruptive from vanilla and doesn't turn the balance on it's head.

 # Changelog
 ### Policies
 - Economic Policies (Alloys vs. Consumer Goods) have impact reduced: +25/-25% > +20/-20%
 ### Empire
-- Halved base influence from power projection (2>1)
+- Halved base Influence from power projection (2>1)
 - Slowed Agendas (Base Agenda Cost 7000 > 8000, 3500 > 4000 for short agendas)
+## Councilors
+- Oligarchic Ruler: Councilor Exp. +5% > +3% (always per level)
+- Dictatorial Ruler: Amenities Usage -2% > -1%
+- Imperial Ruler: Power Projection Influence 0.25 > 0.2
+- Machine Ruler: Empire Size from Pops -3% > -2%
+- Beastmasters: Space Fauna Damage +3% > +2%
 ### Planetary Designations
 - Nerfed production buffs for all basic resource designations (+25%>20%)
 - Trade production from urban designations: +20%>15%
+- Capitals: Stability +5 > 0 (Default Capitals still get additional amenities, housing and governing ethics attraction)
+- Habitat Farming Designation: Farmer Output +25% > +10% (symmetric with other habitat resource designations)
+- Cosmogenesis Designation: Job Output +15% > +10%
 ### Ethics
 - Authoritarians: +20%/+10% leader upkeep REVIEW
 - Egalitarian: -50%/-25% governing ethics attraction, +50%/25% ethics shift speed REVIEW